 Using the best ingredients creates the best cookies.
 I name the brands I use in the recipe, so there is no guessing.
 There is a detailed explanation for why I use each brand on the “quality brands” page.

 - All-Purpose Flour – King Arthur Organic All-Purpose flour King Arthur responsibly sources the wheat for their flours, and it pays off in the taste and quality.
 They have a “never bleached” guarantee, which means their flours don’t have an off taste or unpredictable results that can be caused by bleaching.
-They also carefully calibrate the protein content, so the flour gives you the same results everytime.
+They also carefully calibrate the protein content, so the flour gives you the same results every time.

 - Sugar – Wholesome regenerative organic sugar produced from organic sugar cane fields that are green cut and are not burned or treated with herbicides or synthetic fertilizers.
 Burning sugar cane fields contributes to air pollution, climate change, and is also a major cause of the destruction of the rain forest.